Skip to content

 (SAB) is a non-profit group dedicated to the conservation, protection, and enhancement of wildlife habitat in eastern Prince Edward Island.
 Since 1954, we have been working tirelessly for the betterment of our community so that future generations can continue to enjoy the natural world around them!

-She is the Vice President of the Prince Edward Island Wildlife Federation, a Provincial Board of Director with the Canadian Wildlife Federation and the Treasurer of the Canadian Wildlife Foundation.
+She is the Vice President of the Prince Edward Island Wildlife Federation, on the Executive of the Canadian Wildlife Federation as the Secretary, and mostly recently was the Treasurer of the Canadian Wildlife Foundation.
 She also serves as the PEI Wildlife Federation Representative on the Board of Directors for the Island Nature Trust and is one of the Co-Chairs of the Basin Head Marine Protected Area Advisory Committee, with the Department of Fisheries and Oceans Canada.
+Keila is also on the steering committee for Advancing Women in Conservation, a national committee with representatives from across Canada.
+Keila was appointed onto the PEI Forestry Commission in February 2023.

 Frances Braceland, originally from the UK, started at Souris wildlife as a volunteer before being hired on as a Project Manager in April of 2016.
 Along with Keila, Frances took over at Souris Wildlife in 2020 as a Co-Watershed Coordinator and now manages a wide range of projects, from recreational infrastructure creation to living shorelines pilot projects.
 She has a degree in Zoology from the University of Glasgow and a master’s in Museum and Artefact Studies from Durham University.
 Her background as a Project Manager is fairly diverse and includes working for the National Museums of Scotland, Scottish Opera and the Royal Society for the Protection of Birds.
 Frances is currently a board member of Prince Edward Island’s Wildlife Conservation Fund and for the local Souris Striders Ski Club.

-2020 is Tyler’s first full season with Souris Wildlife and has taken on the role of Project Lead for the DFO contracted Basin Head Green crab removal project.
-He also assists with other ongoing projects such as Irish moss restoration, stream enhancement, and salt-marsh restoration.
-A graduate of Shorter University with a degree majoring in Ecology/Field Biology and Natural Sciences, Tyler first came to us as an intern with the Canadian Conservation Corps, a program put on by the Canadian Wildlife Federation.
-Tyler has moved to Souris from Edmonton, Alberta and is really excited to continue learning about both marine and freshwater sides of our ecosystems as well as the rest of the wildlife on the Island.
+Tyler has been with Souris Wildlife since 2019.
+He oversees and manages the ongoing projects in our local Basin Head Marine Protected Area (MPA) such as Green crab removal, Irish moss restoration, Community Aquatic Monitoring Program activities and nutrient monitoring.
+He also assists with many other projects like stream habitat enhancement and salt-marsh restoration.
+A graduate of Shorter University with a degree in Ecology/Field Biology and Natural Sciences, Tyler first came to us as an intern with the Canadian Conservation Corps, a program funded by the Canadian Wildlife Federation.
+Tyler has moved to Souris from Edmonton, Alberta and is really excited to continue learning about both the freshwater and marine sides of our ecosystems as well good wildlife conservation on Prince Edward Island.

 Fred Cheverie has been an active member of Souris and Area Wildlife Branch for over 40 years and has been Souris and Area Branch of the PEI Wildlife Federation's Watershed Coordinator for 14 years.
 He is a retired school teacher with 31 years of experience particularly in science, math and outdoor education.
 Fred's tremendous experience in establishing and achieving ecological monitoring plans make him a skilled leader who regularly gets out into the community to help educate stakeholders about their surrounding environment.
 Fred is a certified electro-fisher and has many other courses related to watershed management, most recently a stream rehabilitation training program certified through Trout Unlimited Canada and The University of Guelph.
 Fred sits as Vice-Chair of the PEI Watershed Alliance; Co-Chair of the Basin Head Marine Protected Area Marine Advisory Board Committee and he is the Kings County representative of the PEI Wildlife Federation.
 He is involved diligently with many other local communities and events, often continuing to enter classrooms to spread his wealth of knowledge about the environment.